isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 ---
 #### **Alvin Tan** documents the painstaking process behind the restoration of the statues in St Joseph’s Church.

+<div style="background-color: white;">Restoration of the statue of a guardian angel and child revealed their soft and gentle facial expressions and the detailed finery of their garments. <i>Courtesy of Saint Joseph’s Church (Victoria Street) and Pixelmusica Pte Ltd.</i></div>

 The spires, domes and sweeping roofs of houses of worship are at once expressions of faith and calls to encounter the divine.
 The dome of St Joseph’s Church, which tops a 20-metre-high octagonal belfry, makes that overture from its location along busy Victoria Street.

 While the church’s architectural features are eye-catching at street level, much of the building remains hidden and invisible behind its walls.
 Inside, its treasures are revealed in their glory.
 Among these gems are the statues of saints and other figures that are strategically placed around the church for worshippers to encounter various manifestations of the divine.